Denise M. DiPuccio, assistant provost

 Courses are scheduled on the Coastal Carolina Community College campus, the Marine Corps Base Camp Lejeune John A. Lejeune Education Center, and online.
 Licensure courses are also offered for several teaching areas.
 Application for admission to Onslow County programs are received by the extension site admissions adviser located at 444 Western Boulevard, Jacksonville, North Carolina 28546, telephone (910) 455-2310.

-The Center for Education in Science, Technology, Engineering, and Mathematics, “CESTEM” (formerly the Science and Mathematics Education Center - SMEC) at UNCW is committed to regional service and endeavors to stimulate teachers’ intellectual curiosity and increase exposure to current technology.
-The center is responsible for the identification, development, delivery, and evaluation of K-12 professional development programming in science, technology, engineering and mathematics.
-CESTEM applies the resources of UNC Wilmington to improve the teaching and learning of science, technology, engineering, and mathematics in the K-12 schools of southeastern North Carolina.
-The center, working with faculty from the College of Arts and Sciences and the Watson College of Education, offers a range of professional development programs in the areas of mathematics, science, technology and engineering for in-service elementary-, middle-, and high-school teachers.
-Through center-sponsored seminars, workshops, and courses, teachers can renew licensure in science, mathematics, and technology.
+The Science and Mathematics Education Center (SMEC) at UNCW is a member of the University of North Carolina Mathematics and Science Education Network (NC-MSEN).
+SMEC is committed to regional service and endeavors to stimulate teachers’ intellectual curiosity and increase exposure to current technology.
+The center is responsible for the identification, development, delivery, and evaluation of K-12 professional development programming in science and mathematics.
+SMEC applies the resources of UNC Wilmington to improve the teaching and learning of science and mathematics in the K-12 schools of southeastern North Carolina.
+The center, working with faculty from the College of Arts and Sciences and the Watson School of Education, offers a wide range of professional development programs in the areas of mathematics, science, and technology for in-service elementary-, middle-, and high- school teachers.
+Through center sponsored seminars, workshops, and courses, teachers can renew licensure in science, mathematics, and technology.